SPH73/MS3-project/README.md

 8. ReCaptcha:
    A ReCaptcha widget was implemented to help protect the app from spam and other abusive actions and helps prevent bots from being able to register accounts.
 It is used for registering an account and for updating passwords or uploading profile images and files.
 This feature helps to provide a measure of comfort for all user types that the content they are accessing has been created by a real person.

+9. CkEditor:
+   A text editor with standard configuration has been implemented for text area boxes that could potentially require additional formatting.

 ### Future Features

 1. Keyword Search: